Money in the right places

 Mark T. Hoske, Editor-in-Chief

-The savings calculation used moneycentral.msn.com/investor/calcs/n_savapp/main.asp , an MSN Money site that also has tools for figuring for calculating debt, time, and income.
+The savings calculation used https://moneycentral.msn.com/investor/calcs/n_savapp/main.asp , an MSN Money site that also has tools for figuring for calculating debt, time, and income.

 Related reading in Control Engineering